demisto/content/Packs/CortexAttackSurfaceManagement/Playbooks/Cortex_ASM_-_Remediation_Objectives_README.md

-Playbook that populates remediation objectives field that is used to display the remediation actions to the end user
+Playbook that populates remediation objectives field that is used to display the remediation actions to the end user.

 ## Dependencies